prasanthmukkiri/Flight_deal_finder/README.md

 We need to install some modules (

+(1) import libraries
+(2)from bs4 import BeautifulSoup,
- import libraries,
+(3)from selenium import webdriver,
-from bs4 import BeautifulSoup, from selenium import webdriver, import pandas as pd, import datetime, re, time, itertools, smtplib, ssl, from email.mime.text import MIMEText,, from email.mime.multipart import MIMEMultipart
+(4)import pandas as pd,
+(5)import datetime, re, time, itertools, smtplib, ssl, (6)from email.mime.text import MIMEText,,
+(7)from email.mime.multipart import MIMEMultipart

 )
  ABOUT PROJECT